 The eligibility guidelines for services indicates you must be a resident of Pennsylvania and an adult 18 years or older.

-All Abilities provides service coordination for individuals who are physically disabled or with a severe developmental physical disability residing in the community or a Nursing Facility and who require care in three or more major life activities including self-care, understanding and use of language, learning, mobility, self-direction and Independent Living.
-Participants must also meet financial requirements.
+All Abilities provides service coordination for individuals with physical disabilities or with severe developmental physical disabilities.
+Services are provided to eligible individuals residing in the community, who require care in three or more major life activities including:

-For those applicants with physical disabilities who are at least 18 years of age, you may contact the PA Independent Enrollment Broker at 1.877.550.4227 to discuss enrollment.
-Once you are found eligible for services, All Abilities, Inc. can be selected as your service provider.
+For those applicants with physical disabilities who are 18 years of age or older, are required to contact the PA Independent Enrollment Broker at 1.877.550.4227 to discuss enrollment.

 - Find out more about Home and Community Based Waiver Services.